Attendance and Punctuality

 - Work closely with parents/carers where student’s absence is cause for concern.
-Should you have a concern about your child's attendance, please contact their Raising Standards Leader to talk through how we can work together.
+Should you have a concern about your child's attendance, please contact their Year Group Leader to talk through how we can work together.

 - Support students to achieve good attendance and punctuality.

 - Support students returning to school after prolonged absence.

 - Ensure that they register for all timetabled lessons and inform the Attendance Office (School/Reception) where appropriate if they are not able to be registered.

 - Ensure all messages and notes from parents/carers are taken to the appropriate place.